bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 }
 ```

-#### Sancho is tree shakable.
+#### Sancho supports tree shaking.
 Bundle only the components that you need.

 It's unlikely that you'll need to use all of the components provided Sancho.
 Sancho is fully tree shakable which means that only those components that you use will be included in your final build.